 When I am planning a trip, I can get an estimated drive time from my house to the destination.
 This really helps me with my 15 year old son’s hockey trips.
 I know that Toronto is about 10 hours, Detroit is about 5 hours, and Columbus is 6 hours.
 MapQuest provides an important starting point for the trip, but it cannot guarantee the weather, construction, rush hour traffic, or how often I like to stop when I drive.

-In my car, I have a navigation system I dont know how we got along without one!
-It is not as smart as Mapquest, but it has an important added feature.
+In my car, I have a navigation system I don’t know how we got along without one!
+It’s not as smart as MapQuest, but it has an important added feature.
 While I am driving, it will recalculate my route and time after a false turn or a forced detour.
 It also updates the estimated time along the way based on the progress I have made already.

 Now, think about planning for your future when you retire.
 No matter how good of a job you do, you still need to update the estimate over time.
 When you are just starting to plan for your future, a reasonable estimate about how much to save will help.
 But as you near retirement, you may want to know more detail before you decide to retire.